Photographer: Rothschild Photo, Herald Examiner Collection, Los Angeles Public Library

 As part of his plan, Smoot announced the formation of the Las Vegas Thoroughbred Racing Association and proposed construction of a $2.5 million racing complex in Paradise Valley near the city limits.
 Smoot and his "gang of sharpies worked together in a gigantic plot to mulet the innocent people of Las Vegas out of their hard-earned dough."
 Before the saga ended a mob of angry stockholders met at a local Las Vegas Elks Club and demanded the promoter's ouster.
 Eventually Smoot was charged with felony embezzlement and a trustee was appointed by Judge Roger Foley to complete construction and run the track.

-The track was finally completed and racing began on September 4, 1953.
-A crowd of 8,000 attended the opening day, but a series of snafus, poor planning, and technical difficulties shrank attendence to 3,000 in a few short days.
+The track, named Las Vegas Park, was finally completed and racing began on September 4, 1953.
+A crowd of 8,000 attended the opening day, but a series of snafus, poor planning, and technical difficulties shrank attendance to 3,000 in a few short days.
 "More ominously the daily handle (amount bet) was less than half of the $400,000 needed to break even.
 Officials called a temporary suspension of racing."
 (Frank Wright.
 Nevada Yesterday, 2005) Though a racing season of over 60 days had been promised, Las Vegas Park only lasted 13.
-Turf writer Pete Bonamy described the track's showing as one of the poorest ever recorded.
-(Las Vegas Sun, April 29, 2008) Though several attempts were made to re-open the track they were never successful.
-The land would eventually become the site of the city's convention center.
+Many years later turf writer Pete Bonamy described the track's showing as one of the poorest ever recorded n the annals of American horse racing.

-This photograph shows famed racetrack designer Arthur E. Froehlich and Paul R. Williams in 1950 as they look at their completed plans for the proposed Las Vegas track.
+Image 2 shows famed racetrack designer Arthur E. Froehlich and Paul R. Williams in 1950 as they look at their completed plans for the proposed racetrack.
 Joseph Smoot hired both men to add cache and credibility to the project.
-Froehlich had designed Hialeah Park and Hollywood Park and Williams was known for his upscale design sensibility, a sensibility that would appeal to the "high rollers" the track's Jocky Club hoped to attract.
-Though Smoot's ideas for the track were often fantastic, the two architects were determined to build a track "with the spirit and future of Las Vegas in mind and that the plant will be a pace setter throughout the world."
+Froehlich had designed Hialeah Park and Hollywood Park and Williams was known for his upscale design sensibility, a sensibility that would appeal to the "high rollers" the track's Jockey Club hoped to attract.
+Though Smoot's ideas for the track were often fantastic, the two architects were determined to build a facility "with the spirit and future of Las Vegas in mind and that the plant will be a pace setter throughout the world."
 (Las Vegas Review-Journal.
 December 23, 1949)

 (Special thanks to Las Vegas historian Dorothy Wright for her insight and help with sources.)